- Death & Loss of Life

 Why Did God Allow This?

 I wish I could give you a pat answer that would make you feel better but I cannot.
 All I know is God is Good.
-We have two spiritual
+After losing a second son to cancer, it makes it even harder to know, but this I know, she shall see him again in heaven.
+He made his peace with God, and for that an eternity without pain and sorrow awaits all who believe.

 We all feel the guilt of not being a good mother sometimes.
 I still do for my first born, if only I could go back.. but after years of counseling I have learned one thing.
 You did the best you could under the circumstances.
 Nobody is perfect.